 Antiperspirants and Deodorants: Should You Be Worried?
-PLUS, My Recipe!
+PLUS, My Best Deodorant Recipe

 Fact or Fiction?
-There has been a lot of information online and elsewhere about the possible dangers of using commercial antiperspirants and deodorants.
+There has been a lot of information online and elsewhere about the possible dangers of using commercial antiperspirants and deodorants because of the chemicals and toxins they contain.
 What is truth and what is fiction?
+And do homemade deodorants really work?
+Find out...along with a great deodorant recipe made without coconut oil.

 On Being a "Heavy Sweater".....

 My personal deodorant dilemma began many years ago.
 I am a big “sweater” so to speak.
 And as a young woman (or even an older one), how embarrassing is that?
-On top of that, I, like many people, women included, tended to get stinky when sweating. ( I will NEVER forget the time I came out of job interview to find....Horror of Horrors!....a HUGE sweat ring under my right armpit!
+Also I, like many people, women included, tended to get stinky when sweating. ( I will NEVER forget the time I came out of job interview to find....Horror of Horrors!....a HUGE sweat ring under my right armpit!
 Just my right, which has always been my problem pit.)
 I was MORTIFIED.

-So after decades of trying this deodorant and that one, from the ultra powerful Clinical Super Aluminum varieties to the sweet-smelling tropical teen products, and everything in between, I became seriously depressed about ever being able to stop sweaty (and stinky) armpits.
+So after decades of trying this deodorant and that one, from the ultra powerful Clinical Super Aluminum varieties to men's antiperspirants (because surely, if they work for a man, they must work for me, right?), the chemical filled sweet-smelling tropical teen products, and everything in between, I became seriously depressed about ever being able to stop sweaty (and stinky) armpits.
 Seriously.
 Depressed.

 I decided to do some more research.